Chunggkeys/MACFE_Dashboard/MACEV_MK.2/Voltage_IO_Testing/ReadMe.md

 - **periodic_signal()**:
     This  function receives two arguments, pin and period.
 The pin is used as an output where the signal will be going.
 The period is the time between every signal.
 The function continues to run until f11 is pressed

-    **Important: Click f11 when you want to stop this function and go back to main module**
+    **Important: Click esc when you want to stop this function and go back to main module**

     **Important: There is a variable called signal inside the function, it's basically how long the signal is going to be (pin=HIGH).
 As default, it's set to 1 second but can be changed directly from the variable**